 - Avoid using alcohol as a relaxant – it often makes things worse

-- Practise some breathing techniques – anxiety escalates really quickly when we’re not breathing well.
+- Practice some breathing techniques – anxiety escalates really quickly when we’re not breathing well.
 Slow, deep breaths send a message to our brain that it’s OK

-- Take up yoga, meditation or relaxation – a regular practise in these can be a strong long-term strategy for dealing with anxiety
+- Take up yoga, meditation or relaxation – a regular practice in these can be a strong long-term strategy for dealing with anxiety

 - Always be kind to yourself and others – gentleness has a nice way of soothing anxiety.

 Where symptoms of anxiety are moderate to severe, psychological and/or medical treatments are likely to be required.